aureliengervasi/udacity_data_analist/P2 - Investigate the Titanic Dataset/README.md

 To showcase this, the wellknown **Titanic dataset** from Kaggle has been chosen.
 The main question that has been considered here was: **What factors made people more likely to survive**?

+The correlation of the survival rate with each independent variable was studied, and visualizations were made to help the analyze.
+For a few unexpected results, additional Data manipulation was done to try to get some clues about possible explanations.

 No machine learning algorythm has been used here.
 The point was not to recreate the Kaggle tutorial scripts, but to illustrate the first steps when confronted to a new (clean) dataset.

 ##Background Dataset Information (from the Kaggle website)